masteringmodernpayments/book/basic_integration.md

 end
 ```

-`#new` and `#success` are just placeholders for rendering the corresponding views.
-The real action happens in `#create`, where we look up the product and actually charge the customer.
+`#new` is just a placeholder for rendering the corresponding view.
+The real action happens in `#create` where we look up the product and actually charge the customer.
 In the last chapter we included a `permalink` attribute in `Product` and we use that here to look up the product, mainly because it'll let us generate nicer-looking URLs.
 If there's an error we display the `#new` action again.
 If there's not, we redirect to a route named `pickup`.

 ## Routes